britgh/logic_tableau_simulator/README.md

 # advanced_logic_tableau
- checks if given set of sentences entails a given conclusion by checking whether branches are open or closed on a two-sided tree
+tableau determines if a given set of sentences entails a conclusion by checking whether branches (created by rules of logical operators and their corresponding truth-values) are open or closed on a two-sided tree